Insurances & Coverage

 Accepted Insurance Plans

 Overlake Hospital Medical Center and Overlake Medical Clinics contract with commercial plans, Medicare FFS & Medicare Advantage plans, Apple Health plans and government plans.
-To review our contracted payer plans for 2021, please click here.
+To review our contracted payer plans for 2022, click here.

 Notice to Kaiser Permanente Patients